cedar-policy/rfcs/text/0073-entity-slicing.md

          <datapath-expr> in <expr>
          <expr> + <expr>
          if <expr> { <expr> } { <expr> }
-         ... all other cedar operators not mentioned by datapath-expr
+         ... all other Cedar operators not mentioned by datapath-expr

 <datapath-expr> = <datapath-expr>.<field>
                   <datapath-expr> has <field>